 Allama Iqbal also wrote poetry in English and Persian.
 His book Armughan-e-Hijaz is mixed i.e Urdu and Persian.

-The work of Allama Iqbal played a considerable part that we have Pakistan.
-Now we enjoy the freedom and breathe in the atmosphere of a separate country where we can spend lives according to our traditions and can openly fulfill our religious obligations without any fear.
+The work of Allama Iqbal played a considerable part in that we have Pakistan.
+Now we enjoy the freedom and breathe in the atmosphere of a separate country where we can spend our lives according to our traditions and can openly fulfill our religious obligations without any fear.

 Iqbal Day Poetry is very popular among the Pakistani generation. people love to share their poetry.
 Iqbal’s philosophy is still valid, and his ideas are reflected in his poetry and much touch the heart of Muslims.